bor0/gidti/manuscript/chapter4.md

 1. `And_intro x y` is equivalent to constructing a product type `(x, y)`
 1. Left-elimination, which is a pattern match of `And_intro a _` is equivalent to the first element of the product type
 1. Right-elimination, which is a pattern match of `And_intro _ b` is equivalent to the second element of the product type

+As long as Idris' type checker terminates, we can be certain that the program provides a mathematical proof of its type.
+This is why Idris' type checker only evaluates total functions, to keep the type checking decidable.

 X> ### Exercise 20
 X>